recent

 Contractions are when two words are shortened by combining them and using an apostrophe to show where letters have been left out.
 Some common contractions include:

-Remember to use an apostrophe in contractions to show where letters have been left out!
+Remember to use an apostrophe in a contraction to show where letters have been left out!

 Common mistakes with apostrophes